heleth/GCP_PDE/README.md

     2. import .csv file to fullfill the empty table with data
     3. execute SQL query on Cloud SQL via mysql CLI using cloud-sql-proxy as support

-* Cloud DataProc
-  - managed Hadoop ecosystem (e.g. : Hadoop, Pig, Hive, Spark etc.)
-  + notes
-    + benefits of DataProc except basic cloud benefits (e.g. scalability)
-      - can store data on GCS, not on cluster
-        (if you store data on cluster, you have to keep them up 24-7.) so, you need to make cluster up only while you do some colculation.
-      - DataProc cluster and preemptible VM machine are beautiful pair
-  + how to use
-    0. in Cloud SLQ instance, allow access from the IP address of the machine which user owns (e.g. Cloud Shell)
-    1. create DataProc instance
-    2. authorize access from DataProc instance to Cloud SQL instance via `gcloud sql instances patch` command
-    3. create DataProc job
-      - you select job type (e.g. PySpark) and script (e.g. .py file on GCS) here

 * Cloud ML Engine
   - no-ops machine learning application